Using the API for algorithms

 • moving mask (lungs segmentation)

-In this case, all inputs are images, bear in mind that other input types are possible, see Interfaces for an overview of existing interfaces.
+In this case, all inputs are images.
+Bear in mind that other input types are possible, see sockets for an overview of existing sockets.
 We will use the scans from the previous section as well as the algorithm output of the previous algorithm (lung lobes segmentation) in this section.

 First, we have to binarize the lobe masks and create lung masks.